Complete Publisher Submission · Confidential

 Bombay · Aden · Luxor · 1847–1869

 The ship.
 The English passengers returning home.
-The young man from Hyderabad with a bundle of embroidered cloth and an insight so simple it will drive a hundred-year empire.
-The same object exists in two markets simultaneously — one where it is ordinary, one where it is extraordinary — and the distance between them is simply water.
-Water can be crossed.
+The young man from Hyderabad with a bundle of embroidered cloth and an insight so simple it will drive a hundred-year empire: the same object exists in two markets simultaneously — one where it is ordinary, one where it is extraordinary.
+The distance between them is simply water.

 Sahijram Khiani arrives in Luxor in 1858, eleven years before the Suez Canal opens.
-He opens his shop and waits.
-This is who the family are — they don't follow the world.
-They wait for it.
+He does not wait for the infrastructure.
+He is already there when it arrives.

 The greatest feat of 19th century engineering is anticipated by a family from Sindh who are already in position when the first ship passes through.